 This is one of the most extensive sites dedicated to Nurse Edith Cavell, and contains much exclusive material.
 Please explore the site using the menus at the top of each page.

-On October 13 2018 an interpretation board will be placed by Edith’s statue in Tombland by Norwich Cathedral.
+On October 13 2018 an interpretation board was placed by Edith’s statue in Tombland by Norwich Cathedral.
 See more details here.

 Edith Cavell memorabilia archive